pantheon-systems/documentation/source/content/errors-and-server-responses.md

 ### Error 404 Not Found
 "Failed to load resource: the server responded with a status of 404 ()" or a similar error message displays when a web browser cannot find the element specified.

-This error occurs when the client (via web browser) successfully connects to the host (website’s application server), but is unable to find the actual resource requested (for example, a specific URL or filename).
+This error occurs when the client (via web browser) successfully connects to the host (website’s application server), but is unable to find the actual resource requested (for example, a specific URL or file name).
 We recommend confirming that the URL or file name is correct and still exists on the site.

 ### 502 Upstream Header Too Big
 "Upstream sent too big header while reading response header from upstream."